Trent Thompson, Senior Pastor

 Prior to joining our staff in 2007, Ned served as a career Marine Corps officer, retiring in 1994.
 Subsequently, he served in industry as a program manager, strategic planner, and in business development.

 Ned is a graduate of the U.S. Naval Academy and the Naval Postgraduate School.
-He and his wife Janet are the proud parents of four grown sons and have seven grandchildren.
+He and his wife Janet are the proud parents of four grown sons and have eight grandchildren.
 Ned enjoys drumming, fitness and outdoor activities, reading, studying, and teaching.

 George Romanacce, Worship Pastor